jtwebman/typejson/source/index.md

   "cash": "9999999999999.0000",
   "started": "2016-12-03",
   "meeting": "16:00:00",
-  "modified": "2016-11-29T14:30:45Z"
+  "modified": "2016-11-29T14:30:45Z",
+  "image": "R0lGODlhAQABAIAAAAAAAP///yH5BAEAAAAALAAAAAABAAEAAAIBRAA7"
 }
 ```

+The nice part about TypeJSON is this list isn't the limit just the basic types supported.
+You can define any other type if you want by using a type like `"datetimetz": "string"` that could be a ISO 8601 date string with timezones supported.

+Another example would be a type like `"id": "string?"`.
+It would be an id type and could use your own code to set what that is suppose to mean.
+The `?` is talked about down below as being a nullable type.
+This would allow you to have a Maybe ID so the create request could leave off the id but the response would return it with the id.

+If you define your own type you can also include parameters after the name, like the decimal type, using `:` to separate each one.
+So if you wanted to make your own limited string length type you could define it this way `"lstring:int": "string"` and then when using it on a property like `"email": "lstring:255"` the parser would give you the parameter 255 as an `int` and you could make sure the string wasn't longer.

 ## Nulls

 Nulls are handled a little different.
 Nothing by default supports null but any type can support it by ending the type alias with a `?`.
-This make it easier to map to Maybe's or Nullable depending on the language you are using.
+This makes it easier to map to Maybe's or Nullable depending on the language you are using.

 Here is an example allowing nulls in TypeJSON.